donutrj/heartbreaker/content/Supporting Docs/Spells.md

 tags:
   - wizard
   - druid
+  - cleric
 ---
 # Blastwinds
 + Range: 30'
 + Target: Single
 + Duration: Instant

-The druid commands the winds to momentarily work together to blast a target with significant force.
+The caster commands the winds to momentarily work together to blast a target with significant force.
 The target is blown 15' in the direction of the druid's choosing.
-If a living target, they can attempt a DC 8 + (sum) reflex save.
+If a living target, they can attempt a Reflex Save.
 # Blink
 #unused
 + Range: 40'